kfcrobbie/CV/README.md

 ## Skills

-Fast Learning
+#### Fast Learning

-Having started the Makers Academy coding bootcamp with absolutely no prior coding experience, I learnt end-to-end web development using ruby-on-rails and Angular JS, with full test driven design and following agile principles.
+Having started the Makers Academy coding bootcamp with absolutely no prior coding experience, I learnt end-to-end web and mobile app development using ruby-on-rails and Angular JS, with full test driven design and following agile principles.
 Over the course of 12 weeks I have become confident using Ruby and Javascript, as well as common frameworks and relational databases.
 Now that I have a strong and well-principled grounding, I am excited to see what else I can learn over the coming months!

-Working in a team
+#### Working in a team

 Worked in a 4 person team for the final project at Makers Academy, which involved pairing daily within our group and collaborating via a waffle board.
 This also taught me a lot about using branching in Github, and resolving lovely merge conflicts.

-Business Experience
+#### Business Experience

-Having spent approximately 5 years working for a rehabilitation company, I have a great deal of experience in an office environment.
+Having spent approximately 5 years working for a rehabilitation company, I have a great deal of experience working in an office environment.
 I developed skills in working with customers and clients, as well as being responsible for the training and onboarding of new members of staff.

-I was also solely responsible for managing a large contract with a customer, which involved a great deal of responsibility and working to weekly deadlines.
+I was also solely responsible for managing a large contract with a customer, which involved a large amount of responsibility and working to tight weekly and monthly deadlines.

 ## Education